-The numerical value estimated for the number of fatalities in 2018 was based on the SHSP goal of reducing fatalities to 80 or fewer by 2018.
+The numerical value estimated for the number of fatalities in 2019 was calculated based on past historical data with an SHSP goal of reducing fatalities toward the ultimate goal of zero deaths.

-Number of Serious Injuries
+Number of Serious Injuries 413.0

 Describe the basis for established target, including how it supports SHSP goals.